CissiWong/CSS-grid/README.md

 # Sprint 3 – Build with CSS grids :radio:

-Today's assignment is to implement a pretty advanced grid layout using the new cool [CSS grids.](https://css-tricks.com/snippets/css/complete-guide-grid/) CSS grids will solve many of the layouting problems that we as developers have had to work around in the passed – Finally it's here!
+Today's assignment is to implement a pretty advanced grid layout using the new cool [CSS grids.](https://css-tricks.com/snippets/css/complete-guide-grid/) CSS grids will solve many of the layouting problems that we as developers have had to work around in the past – Finally it's here!

 Below is the grid that we will implement, first on desktop and then as a stretch goal for mobile and tablet.